eltoroit/LDS_Interview/interview.md

 > - **Sample:** [wlRecordForm](./force-app/Lds/main/default/lwc/wlRecordForm)
 > - **Sample:** [wlRecordForm2](./force-app/Lds/main/default/lwc/wlRecordForm2)

-**EL TORO:** Correct.
-I prefer you start using the other cool components provided by LDS.
-The first one we'll talk about is `<lightning:recordForm />`.
+**EL TORO:** The next technique 'we'll talk about is `<lightning:recordForm />`.
 With a little bit of code, you can get a lot out of this component.
 It's like the Visualforce `<apex:detail />` component that you are familiar with.

 ## Aura Components